What is the Textbook Loan Program?

 The Business Services Textbook Loan Program allows eligible East Carolina University employees to apply to borrow required textbooks from Dowdy Student Stores for classes taken at ECU for themselves or eligible family members.
 In order to participate in the program, specific criteria must be met and a Textbook Loan Application Form completed.

 How many people in my family can participate?

-Only ONE application per employee will be accepted each term, effective Fall Semester 2010.
+Only ONE application per employee will be accepted each term.
 If both a wife and husband are employed by ECU, each employee is allowed one application.
 The application may be for the employee, spouse, or dependent child meeting the established criteria.
 Steps for participation

 are outlined on this web site.

 How is the program funded?

 The Textbook Loan Program is not a "benefit" of working at the university, but rather, it is a program made possible through the generosity of ECU Business Services making available the profits earned in administrative building vending machines.
 These funds are used to administer the program and absorb all costs involved.
 Your continued support of ECU Vending Services allows ECU to have this unique program.
 By using campus vending machines, you are helping to improve the quality of life within the university community.